Instant Accessto State, County and Municipal Public Records

 Alabama law defines public records as information made or received by public officers as required to transact public business.
 The definition includes records created by officers of the state, a county, municipality, or other subdivision of government (Ala.
 Code § 41-13-1).

 Members of the Alabama public must note that while all public records are available to requesters, state law does not recommend maintaining public records in perpetuity.
 According to the law (Ala.
 Code § 41-13-5), public agencies may destroy or dispose of public records without importance or significance.
 Alabama allows record custodians to recommend the destruction of such records to the State and Local Government Records Commissions if considered necessary.
+Records can be obtained by making a public record act request to the concerned record custodian or conducting a public data search using any of the self-service options available at their offices.
+Third-party sites also offer paid and free public data search options to interested members of the public.

 Who Can Access Alabama Public Records?